 The wild ramp, AKA wild leek, botanical name Allium tricoccum, is a flowering perennial plant that grows in clusters.
 It is a member of the Allium family along with onions and leeks

 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Snow apples are available mid to late fall and can be stored through the winter.
+Snow apples are available in the mid to late fall and can be stored through the winter.

-Someone spotted Snow Apples using the Specialty Produce app for iPhone and Android.
+Someone shared Snow Apples using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.